 What is a React Datepicker

 Generally speaking, a Datepicker is a GUI widget that allows the end user to see and select days, months, years, etc. from the calendar.
-It also sometimes includes the possibility of choosing both date and time, or only time.
-In that case, such widgets are, totally unsurprisingly, called date and time pickers, and timepicker respectively.
-Thus, React Datepicker is a Datepicker that is built on the React basis.
+It also sometimes includes the possibility of choosing both date and time or only time.
+In that case, such widgets are, totally unsurprisingly, called date and time pickers, and time pickers respectively.
+Thus, React Datepicker is a Datepicker that is built on a React basis.

 The Benefits of React Datepicker

 If used on a browser version of a site, a React Datepicker allows users to set or choose the date with only a mouse and removes the necessity to write down the date.
-And giving the end user an option is always a nice touch as it’s better they have something they don’t need, than need something they don’t have.
+And giving the end user an option is always a nice touch as they should have something they don’t need than need something they don’t have.